 To verify that it worked:

 Congratulations on installing Python 2.7 on CentOS, and we thank you for following along this how-to!
-Please check back here for more updates, and to learn more about our cloud hosting solutions.
+Please check back here for more updates, and to learn more about our VPS hosting solutions.